-Apartments 1, 2, 3, and 4 are three-person apartments with one double bedroom, one single bedroom, a living room, and a kitchen.
+Apartments 1, 2, 3, and 4 are two-person apartments with two bedrooms, a living room, and a kitchen.

 Housing built before 1978 may contain lead-based paint.
 Lead from paint, paint chips, and dust can pose health hazards if not taken care of properly.
 Lead exposure is especially harmful to young children and pregnant women.
 Before renting pre-1978 housing, landlords must disclose the presence of known lead-based paint and lead-based paint hazards in the dwelling.
 Tenants must also receive a Federally approved pamphlet on lead poisoning prevention.
 The pamphlet may be viewed at: http://www.hud.gov/offices/lead/library/enforcement/pyf_eng.pdf.
 The University recognizes that any housing built prior to 1978 may contain lead-based paint and/or lead-based paint hazards.
 By accepting your housing contract, you are affirming that you have reviewed the pamphlet Protect Your Family from Lead In Your Home.